FabianOrduna/cuddly-broccoli/README.md

 2. How are users going to interact with your application?

 Match results will be displayed in tables containing the opponents in the game and the probability of a win, loss or tie.
-Additionally, the user could be able to filter games by region, league or by date.
+We will display some comboboxes with basic parameters like league, team, date, etc and then it will provide the user with win, draw or lose probabilities for the next match.
+Also, it will also display recent statistics of both the home and away teams (since football is usually about streaks).
+The idea is to provide to the client with the best tools to bet.

 ### 3. Data Product Architecture Diagram